Is the underlying question for every brain study to answer:

-The most important question unanswered by the review is:
+The most important question unanswered by the review was:

 - How can its information be used to help humans?

-- What can a human do about the thoughts, feelings, behavior, epigenetic effects – the person – that they’ve been shaped into?
+How can Pavlovian conditioning answer: What can a human do about the thoughts, feelings, behavior, epigenetic effects – the person – the phenotype – that they’ve been shaped into?

-As an example, the review pointed out in a section about fear extinction that it doesn’t involve unlearning.
+One example of the unanswered question: the review pointed out in a section about fear extinction that this process doesn’t involve unlearning.
 Fear extinction instead inhibits the symptoms of fear response.
 The fear memory is still intact, awaiting some other context to be reactivated and expressed.

-How can that information be used to help humans?
+How can this information be used to help humans?

 - Is inhibiting the symptoms and leaving the fear memory in place costless with humans?